US government to have control in Nippon Steel-U.S. Steel deal, Trump and Sen. McCormick say

 Keeping U.S. Steel’s headquarters had always been part of Nippon Steel’s bid to buy it.
 Nippon had pledged to put U.S. Steel under a board made up of a majority of American citizens, with a management team made up of American citizens.

-Nippon Steel also had pledged not to conduct layoffs or plant closings as a result of the transaction and to protect the best interests of U.S. Steel in trade matters.
-To sweeten the deal, Nippon Steel had offered up a $2.7 billion commitment to upgrade U.S. Steel's two blast furnaces and pledged that it wouldn't import steel slabs that would compete with the facilities.
+Nippon Steel also had pledged not to conduct layoffs or plant closings as a result of the transaction, to protect the interests of U.S. Steel in trade matters and that it wouldn’t import steel slabs that would compete with U.S. Steel's blast furnaces.

 Nippon Steel did issue an approving statement on Friday that said the “partnership between Nippon Steel and U. S. Steel is a game changer.”
 But it didn't describe terms of a deal or say whether it had agreed to any final terms.